dzenanr/todo_mysql/README.md

 Use

 1. do not forget to start the MySQL server
-2. in MySQL Workbench create a new schema (database) with the todo name
+2. in MySQL Workbench create a new schema (empty database) with the todo name
 3. put a path to the project folder in the working directory field in Run/Manage Launches (in order to have access to the connection.options file).
 4. run tests in test/mysql_test.dart to create tables